zxibizz/django-raw-sugar/README.md

     'SELECT Null as id, "my str" as name, 111 as number, Null as source_id')
 ```

-The queried table must contain all the fields that are present in target model, including primary key and foreign keys.
-If you know your query lacks some fields, you can provide the `null_fields` argument instead of modifying your query:
+The result of your raw sql must contain all the fields that are present in target model, including primary key and foreign keys.
+If you know your raw sql lacks some fields, you can provide the `null_fields` argument instead of modifying your query:

 ```python
 queryset = MySimpleModel.objects.from_raw(